 - The creditor must seek permission from the debtor to file a UCC.
 Lack of permission does not invalidate a properly filled UCC-1.

-- Can be filed as a blanket lien or filed for specific assets.
+- It can be filed as a blanket lien or filed for specific assets.

 - Can be extended by a Continuation Statement, but this must be filed six months prior to the termination date.
 There is no limit on the number of extensions.